kpunith8/Links-and-Tutorials/backend/nginx-tutorial.md

 $ openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout nginx-selfsigned.key -out nginx-selfsigned.crt
 ```

-- Private key must be kept secret and is for the server, `ngnix-selfsigned.key`
+- Private key must be kept secret and is for the server, `nginx-selfsigned.key`
-and `ngnix-selfsigned.crt` is a public key.
+and `nginx-selfsigned.crt` is a public key.

-- Restart the ngnix to apply cert changes.
+- Restart the nginx to apply cert changes.

 ### Commands reference